 Along with neighbouring Shinjuku, fulfilling your dreams of hyper-urban Tokyo comes easily as you dig into the best things to do in Shibuya.

 There’s more to Shibuya than first meets the eye.
-Besides wading through designer clothes or emptying your wallet, there’s more than a handful of interesting tourist attraction & places to see in Shibuya to fill up your days.
+Besides wading through designer clothes or emptying your wallet, there’s more than a handful of interesting tourist attractions & places to see in Shibuya to fill up your days.

 Ready to start exploring what to do in Shibuya?
 Send your trip through one of Tokyo’s most interesting areas with this quick & easy Shibuya attractions guide…